dselvam1986/Angular12-Rxjs/README.md

 # Angular12-Rxjs

-This is demo of Angular12 consuming api from jsonapi.com using rxjs library
+This is demo of Angular12 consuming api from jsonapi.com using rxjs library.
+Also has a Global Popup Modal - which allows other modules to be viewed within the modal.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.18.